yah422/yah422/README.md

 - 👋 Hi, I’m Asma
 - 👀 I’m currently working on PHP exercices
-- 🌱 At this very moment, I’m learning PHP and SQL
+- 🌱 At this very moment, I’m learning PHP and Javascript